Skip to Content

 Expert Tips:

-• Brisket is a tough cut of meat that requires slow cooking at a low temperature to break down the collagen and become tender.
-Set your oven to 275°F (135°C) and allow sufficient cooking time.
-You may be tempted to increase the temperature for faster cooking time, but don’t.
-Baking the brisket low and slow allows the fat to break down over time and tenderizes the rest of the beef.
+• Low temperature is best.
+Brisket is a tough cut of meat that requires slow cooking at a low temperature to break down the collagen and become tender.
+Set your oven to 275°F (135°C) and give it plenty of time.
+While it is tempting to speed things up with a higher temperature, resist the urge—cooking low and slow allows the fat to break down over time and tenderizes the rest of the beef.

 Nutrition